jlacar/jlacar.github.io/refactoring/revisiting-tech-debt.md

 ## Giving proper credit

-Ward Cunningham deserves credit for coining the Debt Metaphor but let's not credit him for what semantic diffusion has led many to think he meant.
+Ward Cunningham deserves credit for coining the Debt Metaphor but let's not credit him for what semantic diffusion has misled many to think he meant.
 Hopefully, this article has helped you gain a better understanding of a more useful way to think about the Debt Metaphor and what Ward really meant when he coined it.

 # References